 When searching for a college, families need to consider academic, social, and financial fit.
 Part of the financial fit is understanding aid – that is, any assistance to help a family pay for college.
 We often talk about the Free Application for Federal Student Aid or FAFSA®.
-It is the most common tool used to determine a family’s Expected Family Contribution (EFC).
+It is the most common tool used to determine a family’s Student Aid Index (SAI; formerly known as the Expected Family Contribution).
 The FAFSA is by far the most frequently used financial aid application.
 However, it is not the only tool used by colleges to do this calculation of need.
 (Need is defined as the cost of attendance minus what your family can pay).
-The CSS Profile™, offered by the College Board, is used by about 200 colleges, including many private schools.
+The CSS Profile™, offered by the College Board, is used by about 300 colleges, including many private schools.

 The FAFSA and the CSS Profile take different approaches to determining need.
 A family may qualify for need under one method but not the other.
 If a family were to qualify for need with the CSS Profile but not the FAFSA, that family would focus their search on CSS Profile schools.